araastat/Astra/README.md

 This project is part of a technical evaluation at AstraZeneca.
 The project involves analyzing data from the FDA’s Adverse Event Reporting System (FAERS).
+My approach involves trying to understand the characteristics of the patients and reporters both within the US and globally, since the FAERS is a voluntary system and does not automatically vacuum up data from healthcare systems.

-In this project, the pure scripts are in the `analytics` folder, but the reports via RMarkdown are in the `docs` folder.
+In this project, the pure scripts are in the `analysis` folder, but the reports via RMarkdown are in the `docs` folder.

 Some analysis was done using the openFDA API, mainly in investigating